oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

     ![](images/Launch-Hub.png "Hub Homepage")

     Click on middle Tile 2, which is **Patch Recommendations for Images**.
 Here we see two gold images.
-The highlighted one is a healthy image, which has all the patch recommendations.
+The highlighted one, ***19cDB-Linux-x64-Apps*** is a healthy image, which has all the patch recommendations.
 We will use this gold image to complete our patching activity in this lab.

     ![](images/Hub-Tile2.png "Hub Homepage")